durul/wwdc2018/README.md

 - Student ID card on watch
 - Walkie-Talkie app
 - No longer need to say "hey siri" when raising wrist
-- Siri: watch face shows directions at the appropriate times of the day and provides shortcuts to functions like directions from Citymapper.
+- Siri: watch face shows directions at the appropriate times of the day and provides shortcuts to functions like directions from CityMapper.
-  - Notifications interactive controls available from within them for third-party apps
+  * Notifications interactive controls available from within them for third-party apps
 - Customizable Control Center
 - Third-party apps ( nike & yelp ) will come to the watch face too.
 - New Notification Interface: There are two interfaces for Notification.
 Dynamic Interface and Interactive Interface.
 Dynamic Interface is for previous version watchOS Notification support.